Drug Policy Innovation In Disease Diagnosis

-Access to treatment options is expanding so that millions of patients can see.
+Access to treatment options expanded so that millions of patients can find help.
 There was also a strong focus on reducing prescription drug abuse.

 The administration achieved what they called a “historic” focus on recovery, including the expansion of Naloxone use.
 They removed a ban on federal funding for needle exchanges to help addicts further.

 On July 9, 2014, the National Drug Control Policy released the 2014 National Drug Control Strategy.
 Here there are four clear aims for the years ahead.
 There is a new tier of education, with the aim to improve drug use prevention.
 The other goals remain the same.
 There is still a desire to expand into treatment areas, improve justice and see recovery as a viable option.

 President Obama summed it up at the time by saying that the administration was “committed to an equitable public health and public safety approach to drug policy” He added that the approach was “based on science, not ideology—and scientific research suggests that we have made real progress.”

 What Happens To The 21st-Century Drug Policy In 2017 And Beyond?